datagrok-ai/public/help/develop/admin/deploy-amazon-ecs.md

 "amazonStorageKey": "SECRETKEY",                                # S3 credential secret key, Datagrok will resolve ECS tas if empty
 "dbServer": "datagrok-db-1.abc.us-east-2.rds.amazonaws.com",    # RDS endpoint
-"db": "datagrok_docker",                                        # RDS new database name "dbLogin": "datagrok_docker",                                   # RDS new user name "dbPassword": "SoMeCoMpLeXpAsSwOrD",                            # RDS new user password "dbAdminLogin": "postgres",                                     # RDS admin login "dbAdminPassword": "postgres"# RDS admin password
+"db": "datagrok_docker",                                        # RDS new database name "dbLogin": "datagrok_docker",                                   # RDS new user name, Datagrok will use it to connect to Postgres database
+"dbPassword": "SoMeCoMpLeXpAsSwOrD",                            # RDS new user password, Datagrok will it use to connect to Postgres database
+"dbAdminLogin": "postgres",                                     # RDS admin login "dbAdminPassword": "postgres"# RDS admin password
 }